 Seminar demonstrates the application of statistical packages via personal computers to analyze data and interpret the output.
 Examines statistical tests from univariate to multivariate.
 Usually offered fall semester only.
 Prerequisite: SOC 501 or departmental consent.

 Seminar course designed to provide graduate students with the conceptual tools and methodological skills needed to conduct quantitative sociological research.
 Students are introduced to sampling, measurement and data management issues.
 In addition, students gain experience with statistical software packages using large-scale data sets.
 Prerequisite: departmental consent.

 SOC 812.
 Advanced Research: Qualitative Methods (3).

 Graduate students deepen their understanding of the research process as they are introduced to qualitative methods, methodology and analysis.
 Students learn to address methodological issues by developing a pilot project requiring them to apply their understanding of qualitative methods, sampling and coding.
 Through this process, students are prepared to compare the strengths and limitations of quantitative, qualitative and mixed method approaches while becoming critical consumers of qualitative research.
-Prerequisite: SOC 512 or departmental consent.

 SOC 813.
 Advanced Sociological Perspectives of Aging (3).